pottekkat/personal-website/content/posts/gateway-and-mesh.md

 {{< figure src="/images/gateway-and-mesh/service-mesh.png#center" title="Service mesh" link="/images/gateway-and-mesh/service-mesh.png" target="_blank" class="align-center" >}}

-Here, the sidecar proxies handle the service-to-service/API-to-API communication instead of the developer having to code the networking logic to the services/APIs.
+Here, the sidecar proxies handle the service-to-service communication instead of the developer having to code the networking logic to the services.

 There are a lot of service meshes available.
 Some of the popular ones are: